DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 As part of Big Bang's architecture, it is expected work on any CNCF conformant Kubernetes cluster, on multiple clouds, and on premise environments.
 By very definition, this means infrastructure testing is _slow_.
 To strive for a pipeline with a happy medium of providing fast feedback while still exhaustively testing against environments that closely mirror production, __infrastructure testing only occurs on manual actions on merge request commits.__
 This requires adding `test-ci::infra` label to your MR. In addition, infrastructure testing pipeline is run nightly on a schedule.

-Note: Due to the amount of resources and time required for this pipeline, the `test-ci::infra` label should be used sparingly.
+**NOTE:** Due to the amount of resources and time required for this pipeline, the `test-ci::infra` label should be used sparingly.
 The scheduled nightly run will ideally catch issues if they are already in master.
 The `test-ci::infra` label should mainly be used when:

-- your changes affect the infra ci
+* Your changes affect the infra ci
-- your changes are large in scope and likely to behave differently on "real" clusters
+* Your changes are large in scope and likely to behave differently on "real" clusters

 When you are comfortable your branch is ready to be merged, opening up an merge request will trigger the creation of a suite of infrastructure testing jobs which will require a manual action from a project maintainer (assuming smoke tests have passed).
 Once the commit(s) are validated against the infrastructure tests, your changes are ready to be merged!